 Support for Caregivers of Cancer Patients

-Dealing with Being a Caregiver
+Coping with Being a Cancer Caregiver

 Giving care and support during this time can be a challenge.
 Many caregivers put their own needs and feelings aside to focus on the person with cancer.
 This can be hard to maintain for a long time, and it’s not good for your health.
 The stress can have both physical and psychological effects.
 If you don’t take care of yourself, you won’t be able to take care of others.
 It’s important for everyone that you give care to you.